pypy/pypy.org/posts/2022/12/pydrofoil.rst

-However, one downside of the emulator generated this way is that it is relatively slow and only emulates between about 1000-10,000 instructions per second, which is really not too great considering that hand-written emulators like Spike or QEMU can sometimes run up to 100 Million instructions per second.
+However, one downside of the emulator generated this way is that it is relatively slow and only emulates between about 1000-10,000 instructions per second, which is really not too great considering that hand-written emulators like Spike or QEMU can sometimes run hundreds of millions instructions per second.

 This slow emulation speed can be a problem when trying to test somewhat complex software in emulation, e.g. booting the Linux kernel takes over an hour on the